 PLSC 342 Congress and the Legislative Process.
 Concentrates on the whole spectrum of the legislative process in the United States.
-Features simulation of the U.S. of House of Representatives.
+Features simulation of the US House.
 Prerequisite: PLSC 102, 105, 201, 205 or 210.
 3 semester credit hours.

 PLSC 343 American Political Thought.
 Analyzes major American political theorists and the effects their thoughts have had on structuring our governmental institutions and shaping the political values and behavior of Americans.
 Prerequisite: PLSC 102, 105, 201, 205 or 210.
 3 semester credit hours.